 One-on-One: A junior faculty member and a senior faculty member are paired and encouraged to develop an individual relationship that involves goal setting, consistent and ongoing contact that supports the professional pursuits of the junior faculty member.
 This mutually beneficial relationship may result in academic collaborations.

-Mentoring Support from an Experienced Team: Mentoring sponsored and supported by Ulrich Baer, Vice Provost for Faculty, Arts, Humanities & Diversity and Professor of German and Comparative Literature; and Bridget R. McCurtis, Assistant Vice Provost for Diversity
+Mentoring Support from an Experienced Team: Mentoring sponsored and supported by Bridget R. McCurtis, Assistant Vice Provost for Diversity.

 I decided to participate in the faculty mentoring program for the community and support.
 Time spent with my mentor, and the group of mentors/mentees, is rich with valuable and non-judgemental conversations that have helped me navigate my role at NYU and empower me as new faculty.
 The funding has enabled me to conduct research in creative and powerful ways that engages NYU students through use of enhanced technology, diverse children's literature, and funding for pre-service teacher workshops that have immediate impact with public school students in the city.